redis/docs/content/integrate/redis-data-integration/installation/install-k8s.md

     # The passphrase used to get the private key stored in the secret store when using mTLS.
     # RDI_REDIS_KEY_PASSPHRASE: ""

     # The key used to encrypt the JWT token used by RDI API.
+Best practice is for this
+    # to contain 32 ASCII characters (equivalent to 256 bits of data).
     # JWT_SECRET_KEY: ""

   rdiDbSSLSecret: